leighirving/sharpe-ratio/README.md

 # sharpe-ratio
 Calculates and compares profitability and risk of different investments using the Sharpe Ratio.

-Project taken from DataCamp.
+This project was done through DataCamp.